fizt656/safar/README.md

 Got ideas?
 Bugs?
 A theory about the meaning of life?
 We want it all!
 Contribute and become part of the Safar legend.

-## 📜 Legal Mumbo Jumbo
+## 📜 Legal Stuff

-This project is under the MIT License.
+This project is under a dual license.
 See [LICENSE](LICENSE) for details.
 (It's way more fun than the legal text in your old game manuals.)

 ## 🙏 Tip of the Space Helmet